How to Prevent Feeling Dizzy While Running?

 Blood Pressure Drops

 One of my biggest mistakes was skipping a proper cool-down.
 After a long run, I’d jump straight into a shower and wonder why I felt dizzy.

-Turns out, ending a run abruptly causes blood pressure to drop quickly, which leads to that dizzy feeling.
+Here’s what I found out.
 When you’re running, your heart works hard to pump blood to your muscles, and your blood pressure increases slightly.
 But if you stop running abruptly, your blood pressure can drop suddenly, causing lightheadedness or dizziness.

 How to prevent it: